In this video I go over the Near Side Cradle Series, which results in more pins than any other series in top wrestling.

 If your opponent is blocking your knees and preventing the barbell cradle, scoop the near leg and get the ankle on the hip.
 Take him into the cradle position slow and controlled.

 Step 4: High Leg Over – Pop On Top finish

-If your opponent is crossing their legs to prevent the crunch finish, high leg over and pull with your back elbow.
-When they are in danger, immediately pop back up on top and corkscrew them into the cradle position.
+What if your opponent is crossing their legs to prevent the crunch finish?
+High leg over and pull with your back elbow.
+Once they are in danger, immediately pop back up on top and corkscrew them into the cradle position.

 Step 5: Backbridge finish